 QNB's credit ratings, which are intended to measure its ability to meet its debt obligations as they mature, are an important factor in determining QNB's cost of borrowing funds.
 The interest rates on QNB's borrowings are partly dependent on its credit ratings.
-As at the date of this Prospectus, QNB's long-term credit rating was assessed by Fitch Ratings at A+, Moody's Investors Service at Aa3, Standard & Poor's Ratings Services at A+ and Capital Intelligence at AA-.
+As at the date of this Prospectus, QNB's long-term credit rating was assessed by Fitch Ratings at AA-, Moody's Investors Service at Aa3, Standard & Poor's Ratings Services at A+ and Capital Intelligence at AA-.
+In May 2016, Moody's Investors Service assigned a "negative" outlook to its long-term credit rating for QNB.
 A downgrade of QNB's credit ratings, or QNB being placed on a negative ratings watch, may increase its cost of borrowing and materially adversely affect its business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.

-A downgrade of QNB's credit ratings (or announcement of a negative ratings watch) may also limit its or its associates' ability to raise capital.
+A downgrade of QNB's credit ratings or the sovereign credit ratings of Qatar (or announcement of a negative ratings watch) may also limit QNB's or its associates' ability to raise capital.
 Moreover, actual or anticipated changes in QNB's credit ratings or the credit ratings of the Notes generally may affect the market value of the Notes.
 In addition, ratings assigned to the Notes may not reflect the potential impact of all risks related to the transaction, the market or any additional factors discussed in this Prospectus, and other factors may affect the value of the Notes.
 A securities rating is not a recommendation to buy, sell or hold securities.
-Ratings may be subject to revision or withdrawal at any time by the assigning rating organisation and each rating should be evaluated independently of any other rating.
+Ratings may be subject to revision or withdrawal at any time by the assigning rating organisation, and each rating should be evaluated independently of any other rating.

-Fluctuations in foreign exchange rates may adversely affect QNB's profitability.
+Fluctuations in foreign exchange rates may adversely affect QNB's profitability

 QNB maintains its accounts, and reports its results, in Qatari riyals.
-The Qatari riyal has been pegged at a fixed exchange rate of QR3.64 per US dollar since 1981.
+The Qatari riyal has been pegged at a fixed exchange rate of QR3.64 per U.S. dollar since 1981.
 QNB is exposed to the potential impact of any alteration to, or abolition of, this foreign exchange rate peg.
 Also, as a financial intermediary, QNB is exposed to foreign exchange rate risk.
-This risk includes the possibility that the value of a foreign currency asset or liability will change due to changes in currency exchange rates as well as the possibility that QNB may have to close out any long or short open position in a foreign currency at a loss due to an adverse movement in exchange rates.
+This risk includes the possibility that the value of a foreign currency asset or liability will change due to changes in currency exchange rates, as well as the possibility that QNB may have to close out any long or short open position in a foreign currency at a loss due to an adverse movement in exchange rates.
 QNB generally employs cross-currency forwards, options and swaps to match the currencies of its assets and liabilities.
-However, where QNB is not so hedged, QNB is exposed to fluctuations in foreign exchange rates and any such hedging activity may not in all cases protect QNB against such risks.
+However, where QNB is not so hedged, QNB is exposed to fluctuations in foreign exchange rates, and any such hedging activity may not in all cases protect QNB against such risks.
+QNB's exposure to foreign exchange risk is also significant as a result of a number of QNB's material subsidiaries being located in jurisdictions that do not use the Qatari riyal, international growth and the further diversification of QNB's business activities and geographical coverage.